johnkerl/miller/docs6/docs/customization.md

 <b>mlr sort -n id mydata.csv</b>
 </pre>

 and the `--csv` part will automatically be understood.
-(If you do want to process, say, a JSON file then `mlr --json ...` at the command line will override the default from your `.mlrrc`.)
+If you do want to process, say, a JSON file then `mlr --json ...` at the command line will still override the defaults you've placed in your `.mlrrc`.

 ## What you can put in your .mlrrc

 * You can include any command-line flags, except the "terminal" ones such as `--help`.

-* The `--prepipe`, `--load`, and `--mload` flags aren't allowed in `.mlrrc` as they control code execution, and could result in your scripts running things you don't expect if you receive data from someone with a `.mlrrc` in it.
+* The `--prepipe`, `--load`, and `--mload` flags aren't allowed in `.mlrrc` as they control code execution, and could result in your scripts running things you don't expect if you receive data from someone with a `./.mlrrc` in it.

 * The formatting rule is you need to put one flag beginning with `--` per line: for example, `--csv` on one line and `--nr-progress-mod 1000` on a separate line.